Arthur E. Sutherland Jr.

-Arthur Eugene Sutherland Jr. (Feb 9, 1902 – Mar 10, 1973) was an American lawyer, law professor, and author.
+Arthur Eugene Sutherland Jr. (February 9, 1902 – March 10, 1973) was an American lawyer, law professor, and author.

 Biography

 Arthur E. Sutherland Jr. was the youngest son of Arthur E. Sutherland a Justice of the New York State Supreme Court.
 He was born and raised in Rochester New York.

+In the fall of 1918, as a young man of 16, Sutherland was invited by the chairperson of ACRNE James L. Barton to volunteer as a secretary to the American Committee for Near East Relief and travel for half a year.
+Sutherland postponed his entry to Wesleyan College for a year.

+While in Turkey, one day Barton announced to Arthur that he was to document post-WWI conditions in Anatolia with Captain Emory H. Niles.

+Sutherland and Niles surveyed conditions in the Eastern Anatolian region of the recently toppled Ottoman Empire.
+Their written report came to be referred to as the Niles and Sutherland Report.

-He attended college at Wesleyan University class of 1922, and was a member of the noted Harvard Law School Class of 1925.
+Sutherland attended college at Wesleyan University class of 1922, and was a member of the noted Harvard Law School Class of 1925.
 He clerked for US Supreme Court Justice Oliver Wendell Holmes Jr. 1927–1928.

-After law school Sutherland returned to practice law for 14 years in Rochester, N.Y. with his father, Arthur E. Sutherland and uncle William Sutherland.
+After law school Sutherland returned to practice law for 14 years in Rochester, N.Y. with his father, Arthur E. Sutherland and uncle William A. Sutherland.